EnricRovira/TFM_DNN_Recomendator/README.md

 Custom Recomendator for my Master Final Project.

 - Hybrid recommendator that combines the power of text and images, this gives full personalitzation.
-- I did the project using Python, pandas, scikit-learn and Keras.
+- I did the project using Python, Keras nad tensorflow.
-- Data scrapped from ecommerce WebPage and not shared
+- Data scrapped from ecommerce WebPage.

 ## Overview